1 min read

 Thriving in Fullness: Owning Your Experience

-This is the paradox nobody talks about in chronic illness recovery—sometimes thriving means making choices that look reckless to healthy people.
-It's not about courting danger; it's about refusing to let pain make all your decisions, even when that means occasionally making decisions you'll pay for later.
+That's the paradox nobody talks about in chronic illness.
+Sometimes thriving means making choices that look reckless to healthy people.
+It's not about courting danger — it's about refusing to let pain make all your decisions, even when that means occasionally making decisions you'll pay for later.

-Other days thriving looks like recognizing when pushing would be self-harm disguised as determination.
-It's choosing rest without shame, honoring what my body is telling me without translating it as failure.
+Other days thriving looks like recognizing when pushing would be self-harm dressed up as determination.
+Choosing rest without shame.
+Honoring what my body is telling me without translating it as failure.

-I'm holding my own paradox and making space for all the parts—the part that needs to push boundaries and the part that needs to honor limits.
-Sometimes I'm brilliant and wise.
+I'm holding my own paradox and making space for all of it: the part that needs to push, and the part that needs to honor limits.
+Sometimes I'm brilliant.
 Sometimes I'm flawed and maybe even stupid.
-Both can be true.
+Both are true.
 Both are part of living fully.

 → Previous: 4.3 - The Power of Purpose: Living with Intention Amid Limitation